o3de/o3de.org/content/docs/userguide/gems-system-cryentity-removal-gem.md

+description: ' Use the CryEntity Removal gem to disable all legacy features in &ly-editor;. '
+slug: gems-system-cryentity-removal-gem
+title: CryEntity Removal Gem
+---
 # CryEntity Removal Gem<a name="gems-system-cryentity-removal-gem"></a>

 You can use the CryEntity Removal gem to disable all [legacy](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#legacy) features from Lumberyard Editor\.
 Legacy features appear as *legacy* in Lumberyard Editor and will eventually be removed\.
 This includes the following features: